Dendekky/dendekky-graphql-codegen/README.md

 Here, you can input your authorization and the endpoint, then, generate the types.
 You can also fetch types for unauthenticated endpoints.
 Just leave the authorization field empty.

+## API
+The api is available on `api/codegen`.
+You can send the `graphqlApiEndpoint` as a query parameter or as the json body.
+For authenticated enpoints, pass the token with the `authorization` key in the request header

 ## TODO